 - 3-4 tablespoons sugar

 Blend the eggs, flour, milk zest and vanilla using an immersion blender.
-Pour the batter on an iron skillet or in a hot over and let it cook/bake.
+Pour the batter into an iron skillet or in a hot over and let it cook/bake.
 Top it with blueberries and whipped cream.

 Get the full recipe here.